SharonVaughan/SharonVaughan.github.io/README.md

 ## Usability Heuristics
 This website duplicates the contemporary use of a long, single page layout.
 Initially I wanted interconnected pages but this might not be obvious to all users.
 So, as much as has been possible, all content is on the single page and clearly visible.

 Using mobile-first design development required fine grained use of space.
 Mobile-first constrained content but also my CSS follies.
-There are many examples of intelligent use of CSS; some too clever as content can remain hidden.
-Sadly, also, some CSS tricks don't work on mobile.
-Further narrowing the band-width of potential design mistakes.
+There are many examples of intelligent use of CSS on the Internet; some too clever as content can remain hidden.
+Sadly, also, some CSS tricks don't work on mobile - further narrowing the band-width of potential design mistakes.

 The only fancy bit I did add, apart from intra-page and work links, was SVG decoration for a button.
 The button is at the bottom of the page, when pressed the user returns to the top.